nhost/examples/create-react-app-apollo/README.md

-# Nhost React App with Apollo
+# Nhost Create React App with Apollo

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).